 Choose a Top Rated Arizona Sex Crime Lawyer for Your Defense

 If you’ve been accused of a sex crime in Phoenix, Scottsdale, or anywhere in Maricopa County and beyond, or believe you are about to be, you can find experienced and specialized legal representation by calling the law offices of Board Certified Criminal Law Specialist Howard A. Snader.

+You should never handle your criminal defense without a skilled sex crime lawyer by your side.
 Maricopa County’s nationally acclaimed Sex Crimes Bureau consists of a team of specially trained prosecutors who vigorously pursue convictions in sex crime cases, including sexual abuse of children and adults, sex trafficking, child pornography, child prostitution, and internet sex crimes.